Good Restaurants In Galveston: Local Food Guide

 Officially from Louisiana, gumbo is a hearty soup made from a flavorful stock with a combination of meat, various shellfish, a roux and the Creole sofrito of celery, bell peppers and onions.
 Gumbo isn't originally from Texas, but with Texas' hot coastal weather, proximity to the sea's bounty and geographical positioning in the south, it should come as no surprise that locals love a good gumbo.

-There's more to beef than barbecue, and in Texas that can only mean one thing: chicken-fried steak.
+There's more to beef than barbecue, and in Texas, that means chicken-fried steak.

 With an abundance of the freshest seafood available on a daily — even hourly — basis, a visit to Galveston requires a night of fine dining on a fresh seafood feast.
-A number of great seafood restaurants dot the Galveston Seawall Boulevard, named for the seawall which was constructed after the Great Galveston Hurricane of 1900.
+Great Galveston waterfront restaurants dot Seawall Boulevard.
 The almost 10-mile strip offers protection from incoming storms and provides a magnificent promenade fit for fine dining in Galveston.

-Along with the multitude of taste-bud pleasing options, Galveston is also blessed with an epic boardwalk and miles of sea views.
+Galveston is blessed with an epic boardwalk and miles of sea views.
 Located in Pelican Rest Marina amongst the dense foliage on Offatts Bayou, Number 13 Prime Steak and Seafood is one of the best places to eat in Galveston.
-This restaurant offers a selection of grilled meats, line-caught Gulf seafood, a wine locker program and magnificent sea views, especially from its welcoming terrace.
+This restaurant offers a selection of grilled meats, line-caught Gulf seafood, a wine locker program and magnificent sea views from its welcoming terrace.

-Not all views need to be sea-facing in order to be spectacular, especially if it's a romantic ambience you're after.
+Not all views need to be sea-facing to be spectacular, especially if it's a romantic ambience you're after.
 Rudy & Paco Restaurant and Bar, located next to the Grand 1894 Opera House, serves up refined seafood and steak dishes with Central and South American flair.
-It's the perfect spot for people gazing and a pre-theater dinner date or post-show drinks and snacks in the city's beautiful historic center.
+It's the perfect spot for people-watching and a pre-theater dinner date or post-show drinks and snacks in the city's beautiful historic center.

-Pie makes for a great dessert choice to pair with local Galveston gumbo.
-Before you sail from out of Texas on your cruise, you must sample the state favorite, pecan pie.
+Before you sail out of Texas on your cruise, you must sample the state's favorite, pecan pie.
 While its origins are somewhat lost in the mists of time, there's no doubt that pecan pie recipes were widespread in Texan cookbooks as of the 1870s, with the first published account submitted by a Texan woman.
-Pecans are native to the state and so beloved that these pies were made the official dessert of the state of Texas.
 Look out for pecan pies on most dessert menus, with Gaido's Southern Pecan Pie — featuring Rio Grande organic pecans, dark chocolate ganache, warm caramel and refreshing vanilla ice cream — touted as THE place to grab a slice of sticky, gooey, delicious history.

 Written By